 Why should I write an evaluation report?

 According to the National Council for Voluntary Organizations (NCVO), writing evaluation reports enables you to spread the word to your internal or external stakeholders about significant findings and recommendations.
 More so, making an evaluation report is up to one’s purpose.
-So decide your goal first until creating that report would not be pointless.
+So decide your smart goal first until creating that report would not be pointless.

 What is an example of an evaluation?